Colored HOMFLY polynomials that distinguish mutant knots: Example: Kinoshita-Terasaka and Conway

-Now we can write down the formulas for colored HOMFLY-PT polynomials of Kinoshita-Terasaka and Conway knots according to Figure \ref{fig:plat-rep}.
-By using the Racah backcoupling rule \eqref{identity}, the formulas can be simplified as follows:
+With these junctions with multi-boundaries, we can write down the states $|\textrm{\textbf{F}}\rangle$ in \eqref{F-state} and $|\textrm{\textbf{G}}\rangle$ in \eqref{G-state} by using the representations in Figure \ref{F-G}.
+With the help of the Racah backcoupling rule \eqref{identity}, the formulas can be simplified as follows: